thomasmaclean/aspect-ratio-ruler/README.md

+Extra special chrome plugin for finding out aspect ratios of rectangles you draw on the screen.

+1. Clone this repo.

-# Visit chrome://extensions in your browser.
+2. Visit chrome://extensions in your browser.

-# Ensure that the Developer mode checkbox in the top right-hand corner is checked.
+3. Ensure that the Developer mode checkbox in the top right-hand corner is checked.

-# Click Load unpacked extension… to pop up a file-selection dialog.
+4. Click Load unpacked extension… to pop up a file-selection dialog.

-# Navigate to the directory in which your extension files live, and select it.
+5. Navigate to the directory in which you cloned this repo, and select it.